stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 A seamless org-wide experience also means fresh thinking on features such as:

 * Org-design attributes (e.g. @F/sales + @G/APAC) to easily invite people to strategic initiatives, projects, meetings, ideas, challenges, risks, messages, cards and workboards
-* Filters and social-with-structure, so people can quickly see exactly what they need to
+* Powerful filters and social-with-structure, so people can quickly see exactly what they need to
 * Easy to understand security levels, so that radical transparency doesn’t become radically out of control
 * Intuitive user experiences, so people of all tech aptitudes don’t need to be trained on how to use it